Caro9926/Caro9926/README.md

-# ¡Hi, I am Carolina! 👋 Je suis Carolina!:rainbow: Hola, soy Carolina! :peru:
+# ¡Hi, I am Carolina! 👋 Je suis Carolina! :rainbow: Hola, soy Carolina! :peru:

 Welcome to my space on GitHub.
 I am passionate about integrating programming tools into impact evaluation projects.
 Here you will find a variety of projects and contributions that reflect my journey in the world of programming.